Konstantin Kalinin

 COVID-19 certainly played its role in popularizing p2p mobile payment systems.
 When cash changing hands is frowned upon for being inconvenient and risky for health, digital transactions become the only viable alternative.

-I don’t want to overburden you with statistics, but here are just three key facts proving that p2p payment app development is a very lucrative direction:
+I don’t want to overburden you with statistics, but here are a few key facts proving that p2p payment app development is a very lucrative direction:

 Trends in p2p payment applications